-The Masters of Education program in Special Education prepares teachers to educate students with intellectual and learning disabilities, and students with emotional/behavioral disorders.
+The Special Education Program prepares teachers to educate students with intellectual and learning disabilities, and students with emotional/behavioral disorders.
 Persons graduating from the program satisfy the proficiencies needed for advanced licensure and are eligible for employment in a range of settings to include public schools and other educational settings.